-RW installs reflux valves in properties that have experienced, or may experience problems with wastewater backing up from the mains and overflowing within the property during periods of heavy rain.
-If the wastewater main starts to back up, the flap valve will be pushed closed by the flow coming up the pipe to protect the property from an overflow.
+RW installs reflux values in properties that have experienced, or may experience problems with wastewater backing up from the mains and overflowing within the property during periods of heavy rain.
+If the wastewater main starts to back up, the flap value will be pushed closed by the flow coming up the pipe to protect the property from an overflow.

 It is important to note, however, that when the flap valve is pushed closed it cannot release any wastewater from the property until the back pressure has subsided.
 Occupiers of properties with reflux valves fitted must therefore avoid running showers, washing clothes or dishes, and flushing toilets during this period to prevent an overflow within the property.
-The installation of reflux valves is therefore a implement a temporary long term s measure solution. to protect properties from wastewater overflows until RW can
+The installation of reflux valves is therefore a temporary measure to protect properties from wastewater overflows until RW can implement a long term solution.